SharpEconomy/SharpTimeTracker/README.md

 ### Automatic deployment from GitHub
 Create a Deploy Hook in Render for your web service and add the hook URL as a `RENDER_DEPLOY_HOOK_URL` secret in your GitHub repository.
-The included GitHub Actions workflow triggers this hook whenever a commit is pushed to the `main` branch.
+The included `render-deploy.yml` workflow installs dependencies, checks that `app.py` compiles, and then triggers this hook whenever a commit is pushed to the `main` branch or the workflow is run manually.
 Ensure the secret is set, otherwise the workflow will fail.

 > If you face any issues: increase instance memory, check logs, or email dev@sharpeconomy.org